Level004/BetterDiscordstuff/README.md

 # BetterDiscordstuff
-Some stuff i use for betterdiscord :)
+Here is everything theme i use for betterdiscor :)